carpentries-incubator/genome-mining/_episodes/06-corason.md

 Advantages
 - SVG graphs Scalable graphs that allow metadata easy display.
-- Interactive CORASON is not a static database, it allows to explore your own genomes.
+- Interactive, CORASON is not a static database, it allows to explore your own genomes.
-- Reproducibility CORASON runs on docker and conda, this containerization allows to always perform the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree local distributions.
+- Reproducibility, since CORASON runs on docker and conda, the containerization allows to always perform the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree local distributions.

 ## CORASON conda